ardacekic/ceng532/docs/fredericksons_algo/results.rst

   Ring Topology and Resulting BFS Tree

 2. Random graph topology result:

- When we look at the figure Random Topology and Resulting BFS Tree, we can see the BFS tree and the initiator node is zero also.
-But in this case the BFS tree is fixed, and the algorithm will always give this result if every node in the network is alive.
-Algorithm is not checking the nodes aliveness:
+  Upon reviewing the figure titled "Random Topology and Resulting BFS Tree," we observe the BFS tree with the initiator node also set to zero.
+In this scenario, the structure of the BFS tree remains consistent, and the algorithm consistently produces the same result, provided all nodes in the network are functional.
+It should be noted that the algorithm does not verify whether the nodes are active or not:
  1. BFS Completed Reverse ....
  2. Tree :  {1: {2: {}, 4: {5: {}}}, 3: {}}
  3. Exiting